For a delicious burst of intense tomato flavour, you can’t beat these wonderful air fryer confit cherry tomatoes – and they’re so easy to make.

 Step One – Wash the cherry tomatoes and cut in half.
 If you want to use bigger tomatoes, cut to the size of half a cherry tomato.
 Peel and chop the garlic.

 Step Two – Put the tomatoes in a roasting tin with enough depth to hold the juices.
-Drizzle over the oil, herbs, pepper and salt.
-Put the dish into the air fryer basket and cook at 150°C (300°F).
+If the pieces are more than two or three layers, use a larger pan.

 Step Three – Cook for 15 minutes, stirring once, half way through.